 When I used to teach various courses in marketing, specifically those related to strategic issues, we used to discuss the benefits of subscription-based models.
-From an abstract strategic viewpoint many products may lend themselves to this model.
-But, and there is always a but, any good business model must create a value for the customer in order to succeed.
+From an abstract strategic viewpoint, many products may lend themselves to this model.
+But and there is always a but, any good business model must create value for the customer to succeed.
 Not to brag, but I say these as a professor of marketing emeritus.

 - I consider Adobe Photoshop CC not as Creative Cloud, but Captive Consumer.

-- Adobe seems to be focusing on the big corporate users and the “serious creative” types, whatever that may mean and will probably not mind losing those consumers who may upgrade to every new version or may even skip a version in between upgrades
+- Adobe seems to be focusing on the big corporate users and the “seriously creative” types, whatever that may mean, and will probably not mind losing those consumers who may upgrade to every new version or may even skip a version in between upgrades

-- It should be VERY clear that the discount offered to current owners of CS3 and up is ONLY FOR THE FIRST YEAR after which welcome to the group known as Adobe Captive Consumer, thank you!
+- It should be CLEAR that the discount offered to current owners of CS3 and up is ONLY FOR THE FIRST YEAR after which welcome to the group known as Adobe Captive Consumer, thank you!

-- Subscription model eventually generates a higher revenue stream for the seller, which is obviously attractive for Adobe.
-Also this proposed model presents very strong disincentives for the consumers to leave the subscription since cancelling it leaves them with NO product to use.
+- The subscription model eventually generates a higher revenue stream for the seller, which is obviously attractive for Adobe.
+Also, this proposed model presents very strong disincentives for the consumers to leave the subscription since canceling it leaves them with NO product to use.

-- The announced business model principally benefits Adobe and creates some hyped up benefits to the consumer, like no need for updates, easy installation, and such.
+- The announced business model principally benefits Adobe and creates some hyped-up benefits to the consumer, like no need for updates, easy installation, and such.
 They are all peripheral, secondary, even tertiary benefits.
-Whereas being left with NO product to use after, say two years of subscription is a VERY REAL disincentive for the subscriber.
-So my expansion of the acronym Captive Consumer fits very well.
+Whereas being left with NO product to use after, say two years of the subscription is a VERY REAL disincentive for the subscriber.
+So, my expansion of the acronym Captive Consumer fits very well.

-- Yes, there are other subscription based software out there, like antivirus software.
-But, in that case the consumer is buying only the protection and the software is not used to create anything.
-Furthermore, consumers can seamlessly switch from one brand to another since the benefit bought is the protection against computer viruses.
+- Yes, there are other subscription-based software products out there, like antivirus software.
+But, in that case, the consumer is buying only the protection and the software is not used to create anything.
+Furthermore, consumers can seamlessly switch from one brand to another since the benefits bought is the protection against computer viruses.

-- There are subscribers who tout the benefit of the CC, that’s perfectly fine.
+- Some subscribers tout the benefit of the CC, that’s perfectly fine.
 But there are many times more users who side with the product ownership model.
 Yes, I know even the DVD delivery does not give ownership of the product, but that legal point is not the essence here.

 Time will tell.